 Entering students who are not native speakers of Mandarin take an online placement exam prior to their first registration in NYU Shanghai.
 Online tests result in placement into the appropriate-level course.
-The online placement exam is used for new coming students only to assess their language proficiency for a preliminary placement into Chinese language courses.
+The online placement exam is used for new incoming students only to assess their language proficiency for a preliminary placement into Chinese language courses.
 In the case a student would like to demonstrate proficiency beyond the intermediate two level, thereby fulfilling the language requirement, the student must take an in-person placement exam.

-Placement into the intermediate two level or a lower level course means that the student must continue his or her studies of Chinese until successful completion of the intermediate two level of Chinese, either through successful completion through Intermediate Chinese II (CHIN SHU 202) or Intermediate for Advanced Beginners (CHIN-SHU 211).
-In order to progress to higher levels of Chinese, students must earn a grade of C or better.
-In order to satisfy the language requirement, students must earn a grade of C or better in Intermediate Chinese II or equivalent.
-Students may demonstrate equivalent proficiency by applying to take, and scoring an 80 or higher on a place-out exam.
+Placement into the intermediate two level or a lower level course means that the student must coutinue his or her studies of Chinese until successful completion of the intermediate two level of Chinese, either through successful completion of Intermediate Chinese II (CHIN-SHU 202), Intermediate Chinese II- Accelerated (CHIN-SHU 202A), or Intermediate for Advanced Beginners (CHIN-SHU 211).
+In order to progress to higher levels of Chinese, students must earn a grade of C or better in Intermediate Chinese II or equivalent.
+Students may demonstrate equivalent proficiency by applying to take, and scoring an 85 or higher on a place-out exam.
 In some cases, adjustments in course placement may be made during the first weeks of class under advice and/or consent of instructors.

-After matriculation, if a student requests to be placed out of a certain level (including to fulfill the language requirement), the student must take an in-person place-out exam, one level at a time.
+After matriculation, if a student requests to be placed out of intermediate two in order to fulfill the language requirement, the student must take an in-person place-out exam.
 The place-out exam must be taken and completed prior to the student's final semester.
-Students may be asked to take an in-person entry placement exam for Advanced Chinese I course after returning from their study away semester(s).
+Requests for placeout/exemption exams must be submitted by email to the World Languages program (shanghai.worldlanguages@nyu.edu) at least thirty (30) days in advance of the proposed examination date/time.

 Information on placement testing can be obtained from the Office of Academic Advising.
-Students may contact shanghai.chinese.placement@nyu.edu to request an in-person place-out exam.
-The in-person place-out exams are usually held at the beginning of each semester.
-More information could be found at the website: Learning Chinese https://guides.nyu.edu/learnChinese.
+Student may contact shanghai.worldlanguages@nyu.edu to request an in-person place-out exam.
+The in-person place-out exam are usually held at the beginning of each semester.
+More information can be found at the website: https://worldlanguages.shanghai.nyu.edu/en/languages/chinese